 Palmitoylethanolamide is an endogenous member of the endocannabinoid system.
 It appears to interact with the CB2 cannabinoid receptor which is highly expressed throughout our immune system.
 CB2 receptors regulate cytokine release, the small proteins which represent the communication network for the immune system cells like T lymphocytes, macrophage, B cells, and monocytes.
 Cells utilize it to alert the body as to the status of the pathogen threat.
 The CB2 receptors appear to be directly expressed on all of these cells, and activation of CB2 receptors by PEA modulates cytokine function.

 Palmitoylethanolamide appears to significantly up-regulate CB2 receptors, and via this mechanism can boost immune function through a wide variety of immune regulators.
 Furthermore, via a reduction of cyclic adenosine monophosphate (cAMP) palmitoylethanolamide may be able to upregulate immunoglobulin M (IgM) levels and interleukin 2 (IL-2) levels while also boosting T lymphocyte activity.
 IgM is the largest antibody present in our bodies and helps us to neutralize pathogens.
 IL-2 regulates overall white blood cell activity, and by boosting IL-2 levels we can optimize our white blood cells to fight off pathogens.

-Overall, Palmitoylethanolamide can be a great long-term immune system supplements booster while also being able to fend off common colds.
-In addition to this potent immune boosting effects, Palmitoylethanolamide also has a whole plethora of other interesting effects including pain relief support.
+Overall, Palmitoylethanolamide can be a great long-term immune system supplement booster while also being able to fend off common colds.
+In addition to these potent immune-boosting effects, Palmitoylethanolamide also has a whole plethora of other interesting effects including pain relief support.